 Baby turtle on the beach

 Back on terra firma, you'll have plenty of time to explore Tortuguero's 22-mile expanse of beach.
 It's a favorite nesting area for three different species of turtle: the hawksbill, leatherback, and green sea turtle.
-All of these nest in the area from July through October (mostly at night), and seeing the mother turtles lay their eggs is an unforgettable experience.
-If you come from February to July, you'll spot the leatherback, which at 6 to 7 feet long and up to 1,500 pounds, is the largest sea turtle in the world.
+All of these nest in the area from July through October (mostly at night), and seeing the mother turtles lay their eggs is a memorable experience.
+If you come from February to July, you'll spot the leatherback, which at 6-7 feet (2 m) long and up to 1,500 pounds (680 kg), is the largest sea turtle in the world.

 Plan your trip to Costa Rica